dogweather/forkful/content/en/swift/good-coding-practices/organizing-code-into-functions.md

 weight: 18
 ---

-## What & Why?
-Grouping code into functions is breaking down tasks into reusable chunks.
-It makes the code clean, less error-prone, and easier to debug or refactor.

 ## How to:
 Imagine a task: calculate the average of an array.
 Without functions, you'd stick it all in main.
 With functions, you'd do this: